Skip to content

 Chapter 6: Events and Reactions

 In this chapter we will define domain events, raise them from aggregates, and build event handlers that react automatically — creating Inventory records whenever a book is added to the catalog.
+We will wire everything through the command pipeline introduced in Chapter 5.

 Defining Events